 The applicant is proposing the finish floor at 5.72' NGVD with a future rising of the first floor up to 13.0' NGVD.
 Recent changes in the Code allow the finish floor of a building to be up to 5 feet above flood elevation, which in this case is 13.0' NGVD.
-As measured from this elevation, the building is 52'-1", which exceed the maximum height allowed of 50 feet.
+As measured from this elevation, the building is 52'-1", which exceeds the maximum height allowed of 50 feet.
 Staff has no objection to the proposed height increase at the first floor, based on the future sea level rise.
-However, the second floor space is also proposed with a floor to floor height of 18 feet.
-The minimum required floor to ceiling height by the Florida Building Code is 7'-6".
-If the first floor is elevated to 13.0' NGVD in the future, the floor to ceiling height would barely comply with this requirement, while the second floor would have a floor to ceiling height between approximately 12-14 feet.
-Most commercial projects propose a higher floor to floor height due to the required clearances to accommodate parking and ramps.
-In this case, the parking has been accommodated with a height of 11'-4" and 11'-6" between floors and the excess in height is placed on the second floor space.
-Reducing the height at the second floor and adding extra height to the first floor would be a more appropriate design strategy in order to reasonable use the first floor space in the future, while also making the building more resilient to future sea level rise.
-Although staff is not opposed to the height increase requested, the excess in height is located at the second floor, and is not associated with future sea level rise.
-Staff is supportive of the variance requested conditioned to the increase of additional height at the first floor and not at the second floor, or above.
+The applicant has submitted an alternate elevation showing the floor is elevated to 13.0' NGVD in the event that the streets and sidewalks are raised in the future.
+This alternate design shown on sheet 43, is equally successful as the currently proposed design.